mg4gh/MGMapViewer/docs/privacy.md

   - **Pelias** - This search provider is based on the domain **api.openrouteservice.org**.
 In case of a search request the search strings and positions for reverse geocoding are transferred to this server.
     Be aware that an incremental search starts as soon as your search string has a at least 5 character.
 - [SshSync](Features/FurtherFeatures/SshSync/sshsync.md)<br>
 This feature allows an automatic backup of your gpx files.
-Once the corresponding configuration file will be found, then this feature starts to do its work and to sync to the specified server
+If you provide the corresponding configuration file, then this feature starts to do its work and to sync your gpx track files to the specified server
 (typically in your local network) - in other words: as long as you do not provide a config for this, there will be no data transfer.
 - [Software update](Features/FurtherFeatures/SoftwareUpdate/softwareUpdate.md)<br>
-Depending on the selected option for software update the download is based on the project page on the **github.com** domain or based on a local ftp server.
+If you have installed the app via Googles Play Store, then the updates will follow the Googles standard procedure for updating the app.
+If you have installed the app manually via apk form the project page on the **github.com**, then there are additional options to update the app via the same project page.

 <small><small>[Back to Index](./index.md)</small></small>